StatCan/aaw/docs/en/5-Storage/AzureBlobStorage.md

 - **aaw-unclassified-ro:** This classification is protected-b but read-only access.
 This is so users can view unclassified data within a protected-b pod.

-Generally if you aren't sure which you need, start with **Standard**.
-You can always change your mind if you see your work limited by file transfer speeds.

-Within each bucket type, everyone has two storage locations they can use, each providing different access scopes:

 <!-- prettier-ignore -->

 ## Accessing Internal Data